burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 The compelling lesson from ISP and search engine consolidation is not which firms survived in that space, but **how smart businesses built on the back of those technologies**.

-Back in the 1990’s some firms focused on understanding how ISPs and search engine like technology might give them a competitive advantage.
-Some firms built their own networks, while others built their own search engines.
+Back in the 1990’s some firms focused on understanding how ISPs and search engine technologies might give them a competitive advantage.
+Some firms built their own data networks, while others built their own search engines.
 Ultimately, these technologies did not provide any long-term advantage.

 Smart firms built proprietary digital tools, robust [data pipelines](https://aimusing.blog/2026-03-14-Retrieval-Pipelines/) feeding those tools, and in doing so were able to create new products.
 They built on top of the foundational ISP and search engine technologies. **The firms that stood back and saw the bigger picture gained a huge first adopter advantage**.

-AI will consolidate in some form. **The bubble whereby almost anyone can release an app and call it "AI" will eventually burst.**
+AI will consolidate in some form. **The bubble whereby almost anyone can release an app and call it "AI" is eventually going to burst.**

 The firms that steadily build their own [proprietary AI platform](https://aimusing.blog/2025-04-13-Commodized-AI-AI-First/) — not just rent to the latest shiny front-end tools labeled "AI" — will be the firms still standing when the dust settles on the AI landscape.